 - Require zero pushes to get mobile!

-- Requires next to no hardware on rigid frame chairs, hardware is available for folding chairs
+- Requires next to no hardware on rigid frame chairs; hardware is available for folding chairs

 - Extremely powerful, will get up really steep hills

-- At about 6kgs it is very portable, can be used domestically or internationally
+- Can be used domestically or internationally

 - Can be programmed to the individual’s capability